Treating complications due to a burst appendix

-How to book an appointment for an appendicitis treatment from Pristyn Care in Bhubaneswar?
+How to book an appointment for appendicitis treatment from Pristyn Care in Kochi?

 Fill out the patient form on our website www.pristyncare.com.
 Our medical coordinators will reach out to you at the earliest to fix an appointment with the concerned doctor according to your schedule.